Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Experiencing kundalini ("taking down the goddess", "descent experience")

-I stood in the middle of the ceremony hall, when I experienced a blissful stream of pure energy like high voltage running through my body from head to toe.
-This went on for many minutes.
-The energy felt like a current and was so strong that my leg musculature was tense and vibrating.
+I was standing in the middle of the ceremony hall when I felt a blissful flow of pure energy like high voltage running through my body from head to toe.
+This continued for many minutes.
+The energy felt like a current and was so strong that my leg muscles were tense and vibrating.

-A female guide noticed what was happening, came to me, and embraced me silently from behind.
+A female guide noticed what was happening, came over and silently embraced me from behind.
 So we both experienced it in a non-sexual union of physical-energetic bliss.
-Thank you for that embrace, unknown sweetheart!
+Thank you for this embrace, unknown sweetheart!

 So, now I know, in a way, about energy channels and energy phenomena"about which I had known nothing.
 This has been enriching my life with possibilities that I actively use since.